renuo/applications-setup-guide/application_configuration.md

 https://raw.githubusercontent.com/renuo/rails-application-setup-guide/master/templates/config/database.mysql.example.yml

-## legacy: unicorn
+### Legacy: unicorn

-Your app should be thread safe and you have to use Puma
+Your app should be thread safe so you can use Puma.

 See also: https://devcenter.heroku.com/articles/getting-started-with-ruby#prepare-the-app which points to https://github.com/heroku/ruby-getting-started